uber/react-view/README.md

 );
 ```

 This is a basic example demonstrating the all-in-one `View` component.
 You need to define the component name, props, scope and imports.
-This example renders the gif above (without the `size` prop).
+This example renders the gif above (except the `size` prop).

 ## Build Your Own Playground

+**Bring your own UI**.
 The View component is a tiny wrapper around the `useView` hook.
-If you wish to do some customization and have more control, you can opt-in for this more flexible API:
+If you want to customize and have more control, you can use the `useView` hook directly.
+You can still re-use our default UI components or create your own:

 ```tsx
 import * as React from 'react';